The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

 Similarly, we may do $B$ before $D$ and thus

 Now since $B\cap C\subseteq A$, the lifts of $B$ and $C$ are disjoint in the space $[X;A]$, and since disjoint blow-ups commute they may be done in either order.
 This completes the proof. \end{proof}

-Our strategy will be to repeatedly take advantage of the following lemma of Hassell, Mazzeo, and Melrose \cite{hmm}: \begin{lemma} \cite[Lemma 2.5]{hmm}Suppose $f:X\to Y$ is a simple b-fibration of compact manifolds with corners.
-Suppose $T\subset Y$ is a closed p-submanifold.
-Then, with $S$ the minimal collection of p-submanifolds of $X$ into which the lift of $T$ under $f$ decomposes, $f$ extends from the complement of $f^{-1}(T)$ to a b-fibration $f_T:[X,S]\to [Y,T]$, for any order of blow-up of the elements of $S$. \end{lemma} This lemma guides our construction of the triple space using the construction of the double space.
-It is difficult to lift b-maps and b-submersions in the same way as b-fibrations.
-However, doing extra blow-ups in the domain preserves the b-submersion property of a map.
-If one has done enough of them, one may end up with a map which is already a b-submersion to the desired range.
-The following technical lemma helps us to recognize these situations.
+Our strategy will be to repeatedly take advantage of the following lemma of Hassell, Mazzeo, and Melrose \cite{hmm}: \begin{lemma} \cite[Lemma 2.5]{hmm} Suppose $f:X\to Y$ is a simple b-fibration of compact manifolds with corners.
+Suppose $U\subset Y$ is a closed p-submanifold.
+Then, with $S$ the minimal collection of p-submanifolds of $X$ into which the lift of $U$ under $f$ decomposes, $f$ extends from the complement of $f^{-1}(U)$ to a b-fibration $f_U:[X,S]\to [Y,U]$, for any order of blow-up of the elements of $S$. \end{lemma} This lemma guides our construction of the triple space using the construction of the double space.